 - Specialist PT Shares and Assets Valuation - whose valuers have a fund of knowledge of company and asset valuation, especially intangibles

-The responsibility for ensuring the involvement of the appropriate non-TPG specialists in a transfer pricing case is shared by the CRM and the Transfer Pricing Specialist.
+The responsibility for ensuring the involvement of the appropriate non-TPG specialists in a transfer pricing case is shared by the CCM and the Transfer Pricing Specialist.
 Both need to be aware of the possibilities for widening the Transfer Pricing Community in any given case.

-The key to effective pursuit of active or potential transfer pricing enquiries is for CRMs, their case teams and Transfer Pricing Specialists to work in partnership with one another and to extend that collaboration to include other specialists, both within and outside the TPG, along with the customer, as soon as the need to do so is identified.
+The key to effective pursuit of active or potential transfer pricing enquiries is for CCMs, their case teams and Transfer Pricing Specialists to work in partnership with one another and to extend that collaboration to include other specialists, both within and outside the TPG, along with the customer, as soon as the need to do so is identified.